20 of the Best Songs with Drum Solos

-Today we will explore 20 songs with some of the best drum solos ever recorded.
+Today we will explore 20 of the best songs with drum solos that have ever been recorded.
 Some of the greatest drummers in history performed these amazing drum solos, and they are quite the treat to listen to!

 The energy a drummer carries in a song is crucial.
 In some cases, drum solos have been used with great effect in songs and compositions throughout the years.
 As a result, many tracks feature some of our favorite drum solos.